sasilver75/obsidian/Courses/Machine Learning/CS236 Deep Generative Models @ Stanford (2023)/Deep Generative Models (2) - Background.md

 - Can do classification on new data!

 ![[Pasted image 20240702132018.png]]
-Above: Given a new email, compute the probability Y by using [[Bayes Rule]]
+Above: Given a new email, compute the probability Y by using [[Bayes Theorem]]
 - In this case, that's P(x,Y)|p(x), where x here is the whole sequence
 	- ((In this case, the numerator is the probability of generating a sequence, given that's is spam, and the denominator is the probability of generating a sequence regardless of whether it's spam or not.
 This intuitively gives the probability that the label is spam, given the generated text))